 Another tip: try to identify the strengths and weaknesses of the healthcare in your expat country in order to know which gaps your private medical cover should fill.

 For instance, some countries have a two-tier healthcare system: one example of this is the United Kingdom, whose National Health Service (NHS) offers free healthcare to residents.
 However, the waiting lists can be long.
 On the other hand, the private healthcare is very efficient but expensive.
 With the aim to save money without compromising on the quality of your cover, you could consider subscribing to an international private health insurance that covers you only for hospitalisations.
-In that case, you would use the NHS for routine medical appointments and private hospitals in case of accident or illness.
+In that case, you would use the public health services for routine medical appointments and private hospitals in case of accident or illness.

 Other countries offer excellent healthcare services, but these can be expensive (e.g. Hong Kong, Singapore, USA).
 In this situation the best international health insurance policy for you would be one with sufficient reimbursement limits.